Jenrikku/MIPSPipelining/README.md

     - \> 0 (`BGTZ`)
     - ≤ 0 (`BLEZ`)
     - < 0 (`BLTZ`)
-- Inconditional Jump (`J`)
+- Unconditional Jump (`J`)

 ## Building

 ### Linux

-In orther to build for Linux, make you sure have Flex, Bison, CMake, Make and a C++ compiler of your choice installed in your system.
+In order to build for Linux, make you sure have Flex, Bison, CMake, Make and a C++ compiler of your choice installed in your system.
 These tools tend to come in a bundle when installing developer tools in most distributions.

 ```
 mkdir build